 BUTLER SNOW CORONAVIRUS HUB

-Business and Legal Considerations for the Global Pandemic
+Business and Legal Considerations for the Global Pandemic in 2022

 Commercial Litigation Updates

 In a pair of opinions issued last month, the Fifth Circuit Court of Appeals held that Texas businesses’ COVID-19 related income loss was not covered by standard business income and extra expense (“BI/EE”) endorsement in commercial property insurance policies.
 Terry Black’s Barbeque, L.L.C v.
 State Automobile Mutual Insurance Co., 22 F.4th 450 (5th Cir.
 2022); Aggie Investments, L.L.C. v.
 Continental Casualty Co., No. 21-40382, 2022 WL 257439 (5th Cir.
 Jan.
 26, 2022).
 In doing so, the Court followed seven other circuits, which held that such business income loss did not trigger coverage under similar BI/EE endorsements because the insureds did not claim any “direct physical loss” of property.
 Terry Black’s, 22 F.4th at 456 (listing cases from the Second, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits).Read More.

 Health Law Updates